Collaborative Problem Solving in Mixed Reality: A Study on Visual Graph Analysis: Experiment

-Over the simple solution of $\sum_{w \in N_{uv}} dist(w,o)$, the improvement can be seen for $w$ on the segment $\overline{uv}$.
-In the simple solution, a node $w$ on $\overline{uv}$, very close to $u$ or $v$ would be awarded a higher cost, despite being one of the easiest instances.
-In Eq.~\ref{TIC_CN_S}, all nodes $w$ on $\overline{uv}$ have the same value (zero) and small values close to it.
-By taking a low polynomial~(square), we punish nodes that go beyond $S_{uv}$, though less strongly.
+The difference between the definition above and the simple sum of the distances of $w$ to $o$ is easy to see when $w$ belongs to segment $\overline{uv}$.
+In the simple sum, a node $w$ on $\overline{uv}$ would be awarded a higher cost, despite being very close to $u$ or $v$.
+In Eq.~\ref{TIC_CN_S}, all nodes $w$ on $\overline{uv}$ have a value of zero.
+Now by taking a low polynomial, we punish nodes that are beyond $S_{uv}$, though less strongly.

-For noise, an increase in visual clutter and crossings hinders understanding and performance~\cite{purchase1996validating, purchase1997experimental, purchase1997aesthetic, ware2002cognitive, huang2007using}, with multiplicity outweighing direction~\cite{huang2011exploring}.
-A ROI should include any $w$, as well as $u,v$.
-Let $deg(u) \leq deg(v)$.
-For the optimal strategy, the ROI should further include any neighbor of $u$, where each neighbor of $u$ is inspected separately.
-Therefore, we construct a sphere $S(o, r)$ with center $o$ and radius $r=dist(o, far(u))$, the distance from $o$ to the furthest neighbor of $u$.
-A single geometric object as the sphere serves as a simple and robust estimator of the view---ensuring the task is solved correctly requires looking within $S$.
-Eq.~\ref{TIC_CN_N} shows the noise in the ROI, where the measure $\mu(x)$ of an element $x \in G$ is the length of $x$.
+Increases in visual clutter are known to hinder understanding and performance~\cite{purchase1997experimental, purchase1997aesthetic, ware2002cognitive, huang2007using}.
+For noise instance complexity, the ROI should include any $w$, as well as $u$ and $v$.
+For the first strategy~(with $u$, the lower-degree node), the ROI should also include any neighbor of $u$, as each neighbor of $u$ has to be inspected at least once.
+To represent the ROI, we construct a sphere $S$, with center $o$ and radius the distance $dist(o, far(u))$ from $o$ to the furthest neighbor of $u$.
+The sphere $S$ serves as a simple and uniform estimator of the view---solving the task requires looking within $S$.
+We estimate the noise in the ROI based on the length $\mu(x)$ of all graph elements $x \in S$ not part of the solution: